Jump to:

 • melting or casting lead or alloys containing lead, such as lead dampcourses, trophies, yacht keels, leaded brass

-• removal of lead paint from surfaces by dry sanding, heat or grit blasting
+• removal of lead paint from surfaces by dry sanding, buffing or grit blasting (including the removal of waste resulting in handling waste containing lead)

 • fire assay involving lead